Flying ants often seem to appear on the same day in different locations in the UK – flying ant day.

 The appearance of thousands of flying ants is an amazing phenomenon, and you can read more about why ants fly or some general facts about flying ants.
 Flying ants are food for birds and spiders - you can read more on our blog.

 This project is run in collaboration with Professor Adam Hart from the University of Gloucestershire and Christina Catlin-Groves from the Gloucestershire Wildlife Trust.
 Adam explains the results from the first two years of the flying ant survey in the video below.
-You can also hear Dr Rebecca Nesbit from the Society of Biology discuss the survey in a podcast.
+You can also hear Dr Rebecca Nesbit MRSB discuss the survey in a podcast.

-Supporters of the flying ant survey may also be interested in our free house spider identification app 'Spider in da house' which is available through the Android and Apple app stores.
+Supporters of the flying ant survey may wish to vote in our poll to find the UK's favourite insect.
+You may also be interested in our free house spider identification app 'Spider in da house' which is available through the Android and Apple app stores.
 You can read information on common spider species seen indoors, and lots of spider facts.